nullgr/app-core/README.md

 App Core
 ===========
-A set of extensions for Kotlin and RX utilities for more comfortable development of applications for android.
+A set of extensions for Kotlin and RX utilities for more comfortable development of android applications.
-This library is designed to combine often used functions in development and provide a convenient interface for working with widespread, boilerplate tasks.
+This library is designed to combine often used functions in development and provide a convenient API for working with widespread, boilerplate tasks.
-Each project contains a utility package, so this project is called upon to replace it, as well as find a quick solution for everyday tasks.
+Each project contains an utility package, so this project is called upon to replace it, as well as find a quick solution for everyday tasks.
 You can add the library completely or select only the modules you need.
+See [Getting Started](#getting-started) for more information about how to start using this library7
 ----

 Few samples: